 What is the Physicians Committee’s Policy?

 In addition to working to improve testing policies as described above and our many programs highlighting the role of nutrition in the diseases that aggravate COVID-19 mortality, the Physicians Committee and the Barnard Medical Center have internal policies for disease prevention.
-In addition to encouraging use of masks, social distancing, and good hygiene, we have taken steps to ensure that our medical staffers with direct patient contact have first-priority vaccine access under the new District of Columbia guidelines, and we encourage our other employees to get vaccinated as well, while respecting the fact that this is a personal decision.
+In addition to requiring the use of masks, social distancing, and good hygiene, we also mandate COVID-19 vaccination for all clinic and research staffers who have contact of any sort with patients or research participants.

 Vaccines do have risks.
 On the other hand, the risks so far appear minimal, while COVID-19 deaths are very real and climbing.
 The older we or our families are, the worse the odds.
 Unlike a diet-related disease that is largely unaffected by an occasional lapse in caution, coronaviruses take advantage of any gap they can find.

 Most of all, we will retain our outward focus to try to change human behavior.
 It was almost certainly the cruel exploitation of animals—in farms or live markets—that brought the coronavirus into human populations, and slaughterhouses were among the worst hot spots spreading the virus.
 The virus is likely to mutate in live markets and fur farms, while the meat and dairy industries fuel the epidemics of obesity, diabetes, and other diet-related diseases that make COVID-19 a killer.